-- Normally you should deregister before you move away.
+- Normally you should deregister before your move.

-- official: 7 days before you leave / 14 days after your departure.
+- officially: 7 days before you leave / 14 days after your departure.

-Normally, you can not make an appointment at Bürgeramt earlier than 7 days before you leave.
-If you need to do it earlier, get in touch with your local registration office to enquire about options.
+Normally, you can not make an appointment at the citizen’s office for a deregistration any earlier than 7 days before you leave.
+If you need to do it earlier, get in touch with your local citizen’s office to find out if they have any other options.

-It is recommended to send the deregistration documents up until 14 days after your departure.
+It is recommended to send the deregistration documents within 14 days after your departure.

-If you have forgotten to deregister in the past, better do it now quickly.
-This is because you may be liable to pay tax in Germany as long as you are officially registered to live in Germany.
+If you have forgotten to deregister yourself, it’s best to take care of it as soon as possible.
+You may be liable to pay tax in Germany as long as you are officially a registered resident in Germany.
 See point 5. for more information.